fluid-project/infusion/README.md

 __value__: "module(s)" (String)
 _only available to custom packages_

-The exclude option takes in a comma separated string of the [Modules](#modules) to be excluded from a custom package.
-The --exlclude option takes priority over --include.
+The exclude option takes in a comma-separated string of the [Modules](#modules) to be excluded from a custom package.
+The `--exclude` option takes priority over `--include`.

     grunt custom --exclude="jQuery"